From Filson Life, July 30, 2014. Reprinted with permission.

 About the Author

 For over two decades, George Hickox has shown all levels of owners how to train great bird dogs.
+More often than not, the secret to a successful day in the field starts with a solid upbringing.
+Learn what small steps to take early on in your dog’s development to ensure many happy memories are made on the hunt.
 To learn more about his services and approach to dog training lease visit him at GeorgeHickox.com or email him directly.

 Please make sure to visit Filson Life for wonderful hunting, fishing, and outdoor-related content featuring one of the sporting world’s most venerable brands.